-The Trust has a single loan facility ("Bank Loan").
-The Bank Loan is for a total amount of \$48,000,000 and has been provided by one of Australia's major banks.
-The Bank Loan expires in June 2019, and as at 30 June 2017 was fully drawn.
+The Trust has a single loan facility ("Bank Loan") for a total amount of \$48,000,000.
+The Bank Loan expires in June 2019, and as at 30 June 2018 was fully drawn.
+CFM, in its capacity as responsible entity of the Trust, is currently negotiating new credit terms for external debt finance for the Trust, to be enacted if the Trust's Term is extended in the upcoming vote on an extension of the Trust's Term.
+For more information please see www.cromwell.com.au/ich.